Signal model and event reconstruction for the radio detection of inclined air showers: Reconstruction of inclined air showers with a sparse antenna array

 \section{Reconstruction of inclined air showers with a sparse antenna array}

-So far, we have related the shape of the signal distribution (the symmetric LDF as well as the asymmetry corrections) to \dmax.
-What remains is the absolute normalization $f_0$.
-It is easy to see that this parameter correlates with the overall emitted (geomagnetic) radiation energy \Egeo.
-To be more precise, the 2d spatial integral over the whole emission footprint at the ground corresponds to the overall emitted radiation energy.
-We can rewrite the LDF to explicitly correlate the signal distribution to the total geomagnetic radiation energy
+We use the second set of simulations, with the realistic \SI{1.5}{km}-spaced antenna array and continuous distributions in arrival direction and energy, to reconstruct \Egeo and \dmax with the fully parameterized signal model established in the previous section, and, in a second step, establish the correlation with the electromagnetic shower energy \Eem.
+For the definition of \Eem and how it is determined in simulations see Appendix \ref{app:ldf:energy}.

-with $f_0 = 1$ set to unity.
-The integral in the denominator has to be solved numerically.
-The maximum integration distance of $5\,r_0$ is sufficiently large to evaluate the integral robustly and efficiently and not lose any significant signal.
-Now we can describe the entire radio-emission footprint with two fit parameters only, \Egeo and \dmax (+ two core coordinates). \Egeo is strongly correlated with the electromagnetic shower energy \Eem and hence can serve as energy estimator (for the definition of \Eem see appendix \ref{app:ldf:energy}).
-To improve the correlation with \Eem, we compensate for the second-order scaling of \Egeo with the geomagnetic angle and local air density at the shower maximum (following the logic established in \cite{Glaser:2016qso}) and obtain a corrected geomagnetic radiation energy \Sgeo:
+For the following reconstruction, we select only QGSJETII showers with a zenith angle $\theta > 68^\circ$ and at least 5 simulated observers (no requirements on the signal strength of the simulated pulses are imposed).
+6210 out of 7972 QGSJETII showers fulfill these requirements.
+From those 6210 showers we select 6194 showers with a good reconstruction quality.
+To improve the correlation with \Eem, we compensate for the second-order scaling of \Egeo with the geomagnetic angle and local air density at the shower maximum following the logic established in \cite{Glaser:2016qso}, and obtain a corrected geomagnetic radiation energy \Sgeo: